rackerlabs/rackspace-how-to/content/cloud-servers/install-gitlab-on-centos-7.md

 ### Configure GitLab

-After the command to install GitLab CE, you should see a warning about setting your domain name.
+After you enter the command to install GitLab CE, you should see a warning about setting your domain name.
 While fixing that, go ahead and enable SSL with `letsencrypt`.
 Perform the following steps:

 1. Open the GitLab configuration file with a text editor.
 This example uses `nano`.

        sudo nano /etc/gitlab/gitlab.rb

-2. Find the `external_url field` and update it to match your domain name, changing http to https.
+2. Find the `external_url field` and update it to match your domain name, changing `HTTP` to `HTTPS`.
    It should look similar to the following example:

        external_url 'https://example.com'